SS Waratah: Design and construction

-Waratah was of the spar-deck type and had three complete decks—lower, main and spar.
-The first-class accommodation was built on the promenade, bridge and boat decks and could house 128 passengers.
-In addition, a nursery was provided on the ship for the convenience of first-class passengers.
+What set Waratah apart from other steamships of her time was her vaunted superstructure which extended four decks above the waterline.
+These included a spar deck, bridge deck including poop and forcastle, promenade deck and boat deck.
+The first-class accommodations were housed on the promenade and bridge decks with capacity for 128 passengers.
 The vessel also had third-class passenger accommodations constructed on the poop deck that could house upwards of 300 people but were certified for only 160.
 The ship, constructed for both speed and luxury, had eight state rooms and a salon, the panels of which depicted its namesake flower, as well as a luxurious music lounge complete with a minstrel's gallery.
-With the aim of also being an emigrant ship, her cargo holds could be converted into large dormitories, capable of holding almost 700 steerage passengers on the outward journeys while, on the return journey, she could be laden with frozen meat, dairy products, wool and metal ore from Australia.
-To be able to carry frozen produce, her entire front end was fitted with refrigerating machinery and cold chambers.
-She was also fitted with Kirkcaldy's distilling apparatus, capable of producing 5500 impgal of fresh water a day.
-Waratah was not equipped with a radio, which was not unusual at the time.
+A nursery provided daycare facilities for the first-class passengers; a novelty on passenger ships of the day.
+She was also fitted with Kirkcaldy's distilling apparatus, capable of producing 5500 impgal of fresh water a day for drinking water and for use in the boilers.
+However, Waratah was not equipped with a wireless telegraph (known as a Marconi in honor of its inventor), which was still in the developmental stages at that time.

-Sea trials were held on 23 October 1908 on the Firth of Clyde, during which Waratah was able to successfully maintain a mean speed of 15 kn over several runs on the measured mile.
-After successful completion of sea trials, the steamship was handed over to her owners on the same day and immediately departed for London.
+After her final fitting out, Waratah's sea trials were held on 23 October 1908 -- the same day as she was set to be handed over to Blue Anchor.
+The tests were conducted on the Firth of Clyde, during which Waratah was able to successfully maintain a mean speed of 15 kn over several runs on the measured mile.
+After successful completion of sea trials, the steamship was handed over to her owners and immediately departed for London.